Alkimik9000/api-start-express-ts/README.md

 1. Open either the Terminal or Command Prompt, depending on your OS.

-2. Navigate to the directory where the project will be installed using the `cd` command in your Terminal or Command Prompt.
+2. Use the `cd` command in your Terminal or Command Prompt to navigate to the directory where you wish to download the repository.

 3. Clone the repository by entering the following command: